daily-co/rn-screen-share-extension/README.md

 - Add RTCAppGroupIdentifier key with your app group identifier (e.g. co.daily.DailyPlayground.group)
 - Add DailyScreenCaptureExtensionBundleIdentifier key with your screen share extension’s bundle identifier (e.g. co.daily.DailyPlayground.ScreenCaptureExtension)

-If you view the raw file contents of Info.plist, it should look like this:
+If you view the raw file contents of `Info.plist`, it should look like this:

 ```
 <dict>